nandini123673/myfirstrepository/gitcommands/README.md

 COMMANDS :

-## git restore: The git restore command is used to restore the contents of a file or discard unwanted changes. undo content in the file.
+## git restore: The git restore command is used to restore the contents of a file in working dairectory, or discard unwanted changes. undo content in the file.
 Syntax :
-        git restore --staged restore.txt
+        git restore  undo or remove the content in working directory git restore --staged restore.txt after git add to unstage staging area to working area

 Steps:
 Created a GitHub Repository. "myfirstrepository"